About Us

 Individuals who are deaf, hard of hearing, or have a speech disability, can dial 7-1-1 to access telecommunications relay services.

-In Lewis County, the filing deadline to return applications for physical property damage is Feb.
-18, 2025.
-The deadline to return economic injury applications is Sept.
+In Lewis County, the filing deadline to return economic injury applications is Sept.
 22, 2025.

 Funding Available through New York Forward Loan Fund 2 Program

 $150 million is available through the New York Forward Loan Fund 2 program for qualifying small businesses and nonprofits.
-Qualified recipients with fewer than 100 employees and less than $5 million in gross annual revenue can apply for loans up to $150,000 with affordable, fixed-rate interest rates.
-Learn more and apply now
+Qualified recipients with fewer than 100 employees and less than $5 million in gross annual revenue can pre-apply for loans up to $150,000 with affordable, fixed-rate interest rates.
+Learn more and pre-apply now

 Nonprofit contracting opportunities from the Department of Health